 Additionally, the Compact is not the only agreement or treaty that was created to solve the migration situation today.
 In fact, efforts to solve the migration issue have increased in the last two decades.
 During the last several years, many treaties were signed and taken into consideration by a number of states and civil actors.
 However, while state cooperation is essential, it is important to go deeper into another aspect of this complex situation.

 Migration is a human instinct.
 It is our innate ability to pursue better conditions in order to achieve progress as people and to improve conditions for our families.
 Even though migration is a natural process with historical roots, the reality today shows that global citizens have yet to find a civil way to incorporate migrants into society.
+Therefore, you may seek help from a green card services firm when you’re having difficulties processing your migration documents.

 For instance, in the European Union, there is a lack of internal rules regarding how to receive migrants, especially when considering economic motivation.
 Communities that migrants come from are worried about losing their young populations and the associated economic consequences.
 Meanwhile, communities receiving immigrants in constant waves are especially concerned about how to include this vast number of strangers into their own societies without endangering their economic stability and security.